censorship-event-detection/acsac-censorship-event-detection/README.md

 # Repository contents:
 - An implementation of our framework as a Jupyter notebook ([Framework.ipynb](/framework)).
 The notebook can be edited to run on any censorship measurement or network measurement dataset.
 - An implementation of our framework applied to all of the datasets used in our paper ([framework.py](/framework)).
 The framework outputs the results in ([results](/results)).
 For further information see the README in `/results`.
-- The source code for the Figures in Appendix B (Figures 5-10 in the paper are zoomed in versions of these figures) as a Jupyter notebook ([Signal Figures.ipynb](/figures)).
-Run framework.py before running Signal_Figures.ipynb as the notebook uses the output files from frameowrk.py to generate the figures.
+- The source code for the Figures in Appendix B (Figures 5-10 in the paper are zoomed in versions of these figures) as a Jupyter notebook ([Signal_Figures.ipynb](/framework)).
+Run `framework.py` before running Signal_Figures.ipynb as the notebook uses the output files from `framework.py` to generate the figures.
 - The processed data used in our paper ([data](/data))
   - For details regarding the processed data available in this repository see the README in `/data`.